 A unit of local government may not issue development financing bonds under this Article unless the issue is approved by the Local Government Commission.
 The governing body of the issuing unit shall file with the secretary of the Commission an application for Commission approval of the issue.
+At the time of application the governing body shall publish a public notice of the application in a newspaper of general circulation in the unit of local government.
 The application shall include statements of facts and documents concerning the proposed bonds, development financing district, and development financing plan and the financial condition of the unit, required by the secretary.
 The Commission may prescribe the form of the application.